 Accountability and Governance Our Board and senior management realize that for us to fulfill our mission, we must improve the lives of our employees, customers, suppliers, stockholders and the communities in which we live and work.
 Conducting our business ethically, transparently and with integrity through open and clear disclosures that foster accountability is Evaluating the impact we have on our employees, our community, our the right thing to do and builds trust and credibility required corporate success.
-In the long run, we want to create an atmosphere that demonstrates our commitment to our employees while generating engagement and loyalty from our employees, strengthen our brand, and ultimately increase value for all of our stakeholders. proactively making improvements to create a positive impact a positive impact associated with the impact our operations and products has specifically and communities and the world at large, generall strategic growth drivers; allowing us to also meet the dema constituents we serve.
-To that end, we believe that ESG oversig Operating with integrity includes focusing on environmental, social and governance ("ESG") matters most closely associated with the impact our operations and products have on our customers, patients and employees, specifically and communities and the world at large, generally.
+In the long run, we want to create an atmosphere that demonstrates our commitment to our employees while generating engagement and loyalty from our employees, strengthen our brand, and ultimately increase value for all of our stakeholders. proactively making improvements to create a positive impact a specifically and communities and the world at large, ger strategic growth drivers; allowing us to also meet the constituents we serve.
+To that end, we believe that ESG ov Operating with integrity includes focusing on environmental, social and governance ("ESG") matters most closely associated with the impact our operations and products have on our customers, patients and employees, specifically and communities and the world at large, generally.
 We then tailor our initiatives to align with our strategic growth drivers; allowing us to also meet the demands placed on us by our stockholders and the constituents we serve.
 To that end, we believe that ESG oversight requires time and attention at the highest levels of our organization, starting with our Board and executive management team.